 Pork Fat is very popular in Hungary, it adds richness and sweetness to the goulash. – The best alternative would be Neutral Cooking Oil like Canola or Vegetable Oil.

 Beef Shin is a great choice of meat, it’s reasonably cheap and has a lot of collagen, that breakdown into gelatine whilst cooking which adds richness. – The alternative is Beef Chuck, this is also a great choice and has a similar cooking time.

 Hungarian Red Pepper – Hungarian Peppers are flavourful & slightly spicy peppers. – The best alternative are the less hot red peppers, the red banana peppers or red bell pepper are a good choice.

 Hungarian Paprika has a great depth of flavour, you can either use ‘sweet’ or ‘spicy’ Hungarian paprika.
 Both are fitting. – The best replacement would be regular paprika for the ‘sweet’ version and regular paprika with a 1/2 tbsp cayenne pepper for the ‘spicy’ Hungarian paprika.

 What Makes Goulash Traditional?

-With all traditional recipes it’s all about the combination of ingredients, the ingredient quantities and the method.
-Goulash originated in Hungary and has been around since the 9th century with the recipes being tweaked and refined into the modern day.
-Paprika, which is a huge part of modern day flavour in a goulash wasn’t added into the 16th century.
+With all traditional recipes, it’s all about the combination of ingredients, the ingredient quantities and the method.
+Goulash originated in Hungary and has been around since the 9th century with the recipes being tweaked and refined into the modern-day.
+Paprika, which is a huge part of the modern-day flavour in a goulash wasn’t added until the 16th century.

 16th Century Goulash